grafana/mimir/docs/sources/helm-charts/mimir-distributed/set-up/prepare-production-environment/run-production-environment-with-helm/configuration-with-helm.md

 ### How the configuration is applied

-Grafana Mimir components are run with a configuration calculcated by the following process:
+Grafana Mimir components are run with a configuration calculated by the following process:

 1. The configuration YAML in `mimir.config` is evaluated as a Helm template.
 This step ensures that the configuration applies to the Kubernetes cluster where it will be installed.
 For example, setting up cluster-specific addresses.
 1. The values from `mimir.structuredConfig` are recursively merged with `mimir.config`.
 The values from `mimir.structuredConfig` take precedence over the values in `mimir.config`.
 The result is again evaluated as a Helm template.
 This step applies user-specific customizations.
 For example, S3 storage details.